GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 ### How to use this blueprint from Terraform

-While this blueprint can be used as a standalone deployment, it can also be called directly as a Terraform module by providing the values of the variables as show below:
+While this blueprint can be used as a standalone deployment, it can also be called directly as a Terraform module by providing the values of the variables as shown below:

 ```hcl
 module "data-platform" {